Aderonke Kale: Army career

 She worked briefly in Britain and returned to Nigeria in 1971.
-A year later in 1972, she joined the Nigerian Army.
+She joined the Nigerian Army in 1972.
 This was a very rare decision for women in those days, particularly those at such a high professional level.
 She was a colonel and deputy commander of the Nigerian Army Medical Corps by 1990.
 She was later promoted to the rank of brigadier-general, becoming the first female general in West Africa.
-Kale was then promoted to major-general in 1994 and became the first Nigerian woman to achieve that rank.
+Kale was promoted to major-general in 1994 and became the first Nigerian woman to achieve that rank.
 She was also the first female major-general in West Africa.

 Her role was initially as chief psychiatrist to the army.
 Kale later became director of the entire Nigerian Medical Corps and was its Chief Medical Officer until 1996.
 This was the first time in the history of the Nigerian Army that a woman was given responsibility for the healthcare of all Nigerian soldiers at all levels in preparation for and during war.
 She retired in 1997.